grumlimited/geocalc/README.md

 =======

 Geocalc is a simple java library aimed at doing arithmetics with Earth coordinates.
 It is designed to be simple to embed in your existing applications and easy to use.

 Geocalc can:

-1. Calculate the distance between two coordinates
+1. Calculate the distance between two coordinates (law of cosines, harvesine and vincenty)
 2. Find a point at X distance from a standpoint, given a bearing
-3. Calculate a rectangular area around a point
+3. Calculate coordinates of a rectangular area around a point
 4. Determine whether a Point is contained within that area
-5. Calculate the azimuth and final bearings between two points
+5. Calculate the azimuth, initial and final bearings between two points (vincenty)

 This library is being used on [www.rentbarometer.com](http://www.rentbarometer.com).